-In general, the Montessori system does not separate children into specific age groups, but rather encourages grouping by size and physical aptitudes.
+In general, the Montessori educational system does not separate children into specific age groups, but rather encourages grouping by size and physical aptitudes.
 This mixed age grouping allows for a much greater flexibility in curriculum design and the meeting of individual needs.
 Free of the traditional grouping by ages, children in the Montessori classroom work at whatever level is appropriate.
 The children also learn from observing one another.

 NIDO (Infant) Building(6 weeks to 18 months)

 Primary Facilities (3 - 6 years)